dbtrail

 Point-in-time recovery (PITR) reconstructs the full state of your database — or specific tables — at any past moment.
 It combines periodic baseline snapshots with the continuous binlog event stream to produce a complete, importable SQL dump.

-PITR depends on baseline snapshots generated during each backup.
-If you haven't configured backups yet, start with the backup strategy guide.
+PITR needs at least one baseline snapshot taken before your target time.
+Self-hosted, you generate baselines with bintrail dump + bintrail baseline (see Baselines below); on dbtrail Cloud they're generated during each backup.
+If you haven't set up backups yet, start with the backup strategy guide.

 How PITR works